 WebAssign.
-WebAssign is the course homework platform.
-You need to purchase an access code for WebAssign (the first two weeks are free).
+WebAssign is the course online platform and you need to purchase an access code (the first two weeks are free).

-Weekly assignments (homework) will be given through WebAssign (due each Sunday 11:59 pm).
-You can access WebAssign through Blackboard (Course Tools \rightarrow Access WebAssign).
+Weekly assignments (due each Thursday 11:59 pm) will be given through WebAssign.
+You can access WebAssign through Blackboard of your recitation section.